-Besides allergens, other environmental triggers of asthma include:
+Besides allergens, other environmental triggers include:

 - Air pollution

-- Smoking & second hand smoke exposure
+- Smoking & second-hand smoke exposure

-- Inhalation of cold air (cold-induced asthma)
+- cold air inhalation (cold-induced asthma)

-How common is Asthma?
+How Common is Asthma?

-What are the risk factors for Asthma?
+What are the Risk Factors for Asthma?

 There are a number of factors that increase your risk of developing asthma, including: